 Can You Pay Down the Loan Principal Faster?

-Fortunately, most business loans allow borrowers to make additional payments so they can repay their loan faster.
+Fortunately, most business loans allow borrowers to make extra payments to repay their loans faster.
 Your lender may accept principal-only payments that reduce the principal but not the interest.
-If you have the extra money to do so, paying down your loan principal faster can be a smart move.
-It can allow you to:
+If you have the extra money to do so, paying your loan off faster can be smart because it can allow you to:

-By making additional payments on your principal, you can reduce your interest payments over the life of your loan.
+By making additional payments, you can reduce your interest payments over the life of your loan.
 This is because your interest depends on your remaining loan balance.

-The less debt your business takes on, the better.
-If you’re overwhelmed with all your monthly payments, paying down your principal as soon as possible can give you some much needed peace of mind.
+The less debt your business takes on, the better it will be for your business’s overall finances.
+If you’re overwhelmed with all your monthly payments, paying down your principal as soon as possible can give you much-needed peace of mind.

-As a business owner, you’re likely always on the lookout for ways to save on business taxes.
+.
 Therefore, you may wonder how your loan principal will affect them.
-Oftentimes, you can deduct the interest you pay or accrue on your business loan.
+Often, you can deduct the interest you pay or accrue on your business loan.